To draw an arc in SketchUp, you can choose from a few different arc tools:

 - Move an end point: Click and drag an arc’s end point to adjust the arc’s length and radius.

-You can also adjust the radius and number of segments using the Arc entity's Entity Info dialog box.
+You can also adjust the radius and number of segments using the Arc entity's Entity Info panel.
 Context-click the arc you want to edit.
 From the menu that appears, choose Entity Info.
-In the Entity Info dialog box shown here, simply type a new value for the radius or number of segments.
+In the Entity Info panel shown here, simply type a new value for the radius or number of segments.

 If an Arc is transformed in a way that destroys its radial definition, such as with a non-uniform scale operation, you can no longer edit the entity as an arc.
 At that point, the arc behaves like a freehand shape